-Resumes or CVs must be submitted as attachments for individuals submitted in this section and do not count within the page limitations of this section.
+CVs must be submitted as attachments for individuals submitted in this section and do not count within the page limitations of this section.

-This section will be marked on the extent to which the Offeror's or its personnel have experience in conducting the activities.
+This section will be marked on the extent to which the Offeror's or its personnel have experience in the design and implementation of relevant regulatory reviews.